The Ultimate Guide to Health and Wellness Stipends

 • Reimbursement isn’t just a transaction.
 It’s a signal of trust and respect.

-With Compt, companies can move beyond generic one-size-fits-all approached and into something it’s personalized, appreciated, and lasting.
+With Compt, companies can move beyond generic one-size-fits-all approaches and into something that’s personalized, appreciated, and lasting.

-Below is an example of a health stipend from a real-life Compt customer.
+Below is an example of a health and wellness stipend from a real-life Compt customer.

-Their team bought 36 unique health & wellness-related perks, and signed up for memberships at 22 different gyms!
+Their team bought 36 unique health and wellness-related perks and signed up for memberships at 22 different gyms!

 Is a wellness stipend taxable?

-“The general rule states that any award or prize given by an employer is taxable to an employee as wage, to be included on their W-2 and subject to federal tax withholdings, as well as Social Security and Medicare taxes,” Robert Frutchey, CPA, a health benefits consultant with Brentwood, Tenn.-based Cowan, a benefits brokerage and consultancy, posted online.
+“The general rule states that any award or prize given by an employer is taxable to an employee as wage, to be included on their W-2 and subject to federal tax withholdings, as well as Social Security and Medicare taxes.”

 Wellness stipends are typically considered taxable income by the IRS because they’re not classified as qualified, tax-free benefits under Section 213(d) or other pre-tax benefit rules.